Turkey–United Kingdom relations

 The relations between Turkey and the United Kingdom have a long history.
 The countries have been at war several times, such as within the First World War.
 They have also been allied several times, such as in the Crimean War.
-Both countries currently maintain relations via the British Embassy in Ankara and the Turkish Embassy in London.
+Turkey has an embassy in London, while the United Kingdom maintains an embassy in Ankara and a consulate in Istanbul.

 Turkey and the United Kingdom maintain very good bilateral relations.

 The President of Turkey Cevdet Sunay paid a state visit to the United Kingdom in November 1967.

 The President of Turkey Kenan Evren paid a state visit to the United Kingdom in July 1988.